Edit

 module.exports = myWordAddinFeature;

-The test file, named my-word-add-in-feature.test.js is in a subfolder, relative to the location of the add-in code file.
-The following shows the contents of the file.
+The test file, named my-word-add-in-feature.test.js, is in a subfolder relative to the location of the add-in code file.
+The following code shows the contents of the file.
 Note that the top level property is context, a ClientRequestContext object, so the object that is being mocked is the parent of this property: a Word object.
-Note the following about this code:
+Note the following details about this code.

-• When the OfficeMockObject constructor creates the final mock object, it will ensure that the child ClientRequestContext object has sync and load methods.
+• When the OfficeMockObject constructor creates the final mock object, it ensures that the child ClientRequestContext object has sync and load methods.

-• The OfficeMockObject constructor does not add a run function to the mock Word object, so it must be added explicitly in the seed object.
+• The OfficeMockObject constructor doesn't add a run function to the mock Word object, so you must add it explicitly in the seed object.

-• The OfficeMockObject constructor does not add all of the Word enum classes to the mock Word object, so the InsertLocation.end value that is referenced in the add-in method must be added explicitly in the seed object.
+• The OfficeMockObject constructor doesn't add all of the Word enum classes to the mock Word object, so you must add the InsertLocation.end value that is referenced in the add-in method explicitly in the seed object.

-• Because the Office JavaScript library isn't loaded in the node process, the Word object that is referenced in the add-in code must be declared and initialized.
+• Because the Office JavaScript library isn't loaded in the node process, you must declare and initialize the Word object that's referenced in the add-in code.

 const OfficeAddinMock = require("office-addin-mock");